PhD, Ecology and Evolution (Advisor: Dr. Catherine Graham) 2012 - Present

 Stella Maris College, Madras University, Chennai, India.
 First class with distinction.

 Shankar A*, Schroeder RJ*, Wethington SM, Graham CH, Powers DR. Hypothermic hummingbirds: energy savings in temperate and tropical sites.
-Proc.
-Roy.
-Soc.
-B. (In Review) *Equal first authors.
+In Revision *Equal first authors.

 Graham CH, Beck PA, Powers DR, Supp SR, Lim MCW, Shankar A, Goetz S, and Wethington S. Extreme limits impacting hummingbird migration patterns and body condition.
 Ecosphere.
 7(10): e01470.
 10.1002/ecs2.1470.